 You need to make it as easy, or easier, for individuals to withdraw consent as it is for them to give it.
 For example, if your consent mechanism involves directing individuals to a form and asking them to tick a box, then a similar system must be in place for withdrawing consent.
 You can’t ask them to take additional steps, liking phoning a helpline or sending an email.

 The way in which data subjects can withdraw consent must be outlined in the initial consent form, along with an explanation of their other data subject rights, such as the right to access any information the organisation holds them and to challenge any processing activity that they are unhappy about.

 Get consent form templates

-You can be sure that your consent form meet the Regulation’s requirements by using our GDPR Starter Bundle.
+You can be sure that your consent form and all your other documentation meets the Regulation’s requirements by using our GDPR Toolkit.

 A version of this blog was originally published on 25 August 2017.